-- Incidents will be reported immediately to the DSL/ Deputy DSL who will undertake further assessment of what action should be taken proportionate to the factors that have been identified.
-The Brook - Sexual Behaviours Traffic Light Assessment Tool should be utilised to inform assessment of risk and what actions to subsequently - DSLs/Deputies will take proportionate action and consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with the section 2.4 - Multi-Agency Working section. - When an incident involves an act of sexual violence (rape, assault by penetration, or sexual assault) the starting point is that this should be passed on to police immediately regardless of the age of criminal responsibility (10 years old).
+- DSLs/Deputies will take proportionate action and consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with the section 2.4 Multi-Agency Working section. - When an incident involves an act of sexual violence (rape, assault by penetration, or sexual assault) the starting point is that this must be reported to the police regardless of the age of criminal responsibility (10 years old).
 This must be reported directly via 101 for recording purposes and accountability.
 This is on the understanding that the police will take a welfarist approach rather than a criminal justice one.
-A concurrent referral to social care must also be made.
-A strategy can be requested where education can voice explicitly concerns of criminalisation in a multiagency context. - When the children involved require a statutory assessment either under s.17 or s.47 of the Children Act 1989 a referral to social care should be undertaken. - Where the report includes an online element, the school will follow Searching, screening and confiscation at school - GOV.UK (www.gov.uk) and Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk).
+A concurrent referral to social care must also be made for all children directly involved.
+A strategy can be requested where education can voice explicit concerns of criminalisation in a multi-agency context. - When the children involved require a statutory assessment either under s.17 or s.
+47 of the Children Act 1989 a referral to social care should be undertaken. - Where the report includes an online element, the setting will follow Searching, screening and confiscation at school 2022 GOV.UK and Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk).
 The key consideration is for staff not to view or forward illegal images of a child.
 The highlighted advice provides more details on what to do when viewing an image is unavoidable. - Risk assessments and or safety plans will be developed for individual children who have been involved in an incident including any bystanders.
 This should be reviewed at least every 3 months or every time there is an occurrence of an incident.
 These should involve the child and parents/carers and address contextual risks.

-2.7.2 - Contextual safeguarding approach to child-on-child harm:
+Contextual safeguarding approach to child-on-child harm:

-Henleaze Junior School will minimise the risk of child-on-child abuse by taking a contextual approach to safeguarding by increasing safety in the contexts of which harm can occur - this can include the school environment itself, peer groups and the neighbourhood.
+CST will minimise the risk of child-on-child harm by taking a contextual approach to safeguarding by increasing safety in the contexts of which harm can occur - this can include the school environment itself, peer groups and the neighbourhood.